MRingive/thejourneyof/_posts/2021-12-07-financial-freedom-update-november-2021.markdown

 I read every day.
 And I used to satisfy this desire by buying new books whenever I wanted to.
 Which was often.
 But this is clearly an area where I can save money as there is a good, simple alternative---the public library.

 This month I visited the main public library in my city for the first time.
 And it was great.
-I found three books to borrow and the I loved the vibe at the library.
-Sure, one-click checkout on my Kindle is easier but I actually enjoyed the experience of going to library.
+I found three books to borrow and I loved the library vibe.
+Sure, one-click checkout on my Kindle is easier but I actually enjoyed the experience of going out to find my books.

 I also borrowed and read another book online.
 So in total I saved buying four new books this month.
 All thanks to the public library.